openpnp/openpnp/Contact-Probing-Nozzle.md

 {False:M400         ; Wait until machine has stopped }
 {False:M114.2       ; Report current realtime position, as M114 does not report rotation }
 ```
 Note, we are using M400 followed by M114.2 instead of plain M114 because Smoothieware does not report the rotation axis with M114.
-That's an ugly HACK, I will try to find a better solution soon.
+That's an ugly HACK.

+**Preview**: this has been resolved in the [[Advanced Motion Control]] version of OpenPnP 2.0 (currently the [Testing Version](https://openpnp.org/test-downloads/)) and improved [[Motion Controller Firmwares]].

-You need to define the POSITION_REPORT_REGEX to read back the probed Z i.e. to get OpenPNP back in sync with the machine position after probing.
+For now, you need to define the POSITION_REPORT_REGEX to read back the probed Z i.e. to get OpenPNP back in sync with the machine position after probing.

 ![grafik](https://user-images.githubusercontent.com/9963310/69497644-d149ec00-0edf-11ea-9af8-089f69e3eaac.png)